Updated 25 February 2019

-The starting point has to be understanding the question asked.
-We often advise the easiest way to understand and answer a question is by actually start asking yourself why you are being asked that very question.
-By taking this approach you will be able to grasp the aim of the question and get into the mindset of the assessor thereby giving yourself a much better chance to provide a convincing answer.
+The starting point has to be understanding the question being asked.
+We often advise the easiest way to understand a question is by actually start asking yourself why you are being asked that very question.
+By taking this approach you will be able to grasp the aim of the question and get into the mindset of the interviewer thereby giving yourself a much better chance to provide a compelling answer.

 An alternative way to prepare yourself for this question is by looking at other alternative career paths perhaps that you have considered and why those career choices did not interest you.
-This could help you narrow down some reasons related specifically to you why a career in law would be suited.
+This could help you narrow down some reasons related specifically to you why a career in law would be best suited.
+Sometimes interviewees are asked to explain their reasons for wanting to become a solicitor as opposed to a barrister, so a good starting point may be to look at what's the difference between a barrister and a solicitor.

-The reality is that if you have no previous experience, which provided you with an insight into lawyers day to day job, it is very unlikely you will be to answer the question and more importantly back it up with relevant examples.
-You need to get a handle on what solicitors actually do in their day to day job.
-Make sure you gain relevant and sufficient legal experience to give yourself a better chance to successfully navigate through the law interviews.
+The reality is that if you have no previous experience, which provided you with an insight into the role of a solicitor, it is unlikely you will be to answer the question and more importantly back it up with relevant examples.
+You need to get a handle on what does a solicitor do.
+Make sure you gain sufficient legal experience to give yourself a better chance to successfully navigate through the law interviews.
+You will need to look beyond formal law placements and explore other less known avenues in obtaining legal work experience.

 4. Make it personal

-A compelling answer to this question will always be linked to a personal experience or even skill that you have.
-If you are going to simply repeat what other trainees have said about joining a particular firm you are not going to stand out and therefore unlikely to convince the interviewer.
-The key is to show what you bring to the table actually matches with firm's expectations.
+A compelling answer to this question will always be linked to a personal experience or skill set that you have.
+If you are going to simply use answers you find online used by other students, you are not going to stand out and, therefore, unlikely to convince the interviewers.
+You will need to demonstrate your own reasons why you are interested in law and how those reasons match with the firm's expectations.
 Herbert Smith Freehills has put together a very helpful video by looking closely at good answers and more generic ones, which do not make it past the interview stage.

 5. Showcase skills required by a solicitor